Add Cluster Nodes

 If a new control plane node is added and the current cluster is not configured for high availability, configure the high availability information under the controlPlaneEndpoint parameter in config-sample.yaml.

-Type of internal load balancer.
-If using local load balancer configuration, set this parameter to haproxy.
-Otherwise, you can comment out this parameter.
+The type of the local load balancer.
+If using a local load balancer configuration, set this parameter to haproxy.
+Otherwise, comment out this parameter.

 domain

-Internal access domain for the load balancer.
+The internal access domain name of the load balancer.
 Set this parameter to lb.kubesphere.local.

 address

-IP address of the load balancer.
-If using local load balancer configuration, leave this parameter empty.
-If using a dedicated load balancer, set this parameter to the IP address of the load balancer.
-If using a generic server as the load balancer, set this parameter to the floating IP address of the load balancer.
+The IP address of the load balancer.
+If using a local load balancer configuration, leave this parameter empty; if using a dedicated load balancer, set this parameter to the IP address of the load balancer; if using a general server as a load balancer, set this parameter to the floating IP address of the load balancer.

 port

-Port number that the load balancer listens on, which is the port number of the apiserver service.
+The port number the load balancer listens on, which is the port number of the apiserver service.
 Set this parameter to 6443.

 Warning -